viniciusbuscacio/cdr-file-organizer/README.md

 7) Press "Start" to begin the file moves.

-This program was written in Python and the code is available on Github.
+This program was written in Python and the code is available on Github at https://github.com/viniciusbuscacio/cdr-file-organizer

 LICENSE AND WARRANTY